Breastfeeding: Fertility

 Exclusive breastfeeding usually delays the return of fertility through lactational amenorrhea, although it does not provide reliable birth control.
-Breastfeeding may delay the return to fertility for some women by suppressing ovulation.
-Mothers may not ovulate, or have regular periods, during the entire lactation period.
+Mothers may not ovulate or have regular periods during the entire lactation period.
 The non-ovulating period varies by individual.
 This has been used as natural contraception, with greater than 98% effectiveness during the first six months after birth if specific nursing behaviors are followed.

 Postpartum bleeding

 During the third stage of labor, the time between the delivery of the baby and the passage of the placenta, and the fourth, the final stage of birth, excessive blood loss can endanger the life of the mother.
-When the newborn nurses the mother secretes oxytocin which causes the uterus to cramp and reduce blood loss.
-Nursing also causes the uterus to cramp for a number of days postpartum, helping it to return to its pre-pregnancy size.
+When the newborn nurses, the mother secretes oxytocin, which causes the uterus to contract and reduce blood loss.
+Nursing also causes the uterus to cramp for several days postpartum, helping it to return to its pre-pregnancy size.
 Some women report moderate to severe pain, especially women who have given birth several times, during a nursing session for the first few days following delivery.